qvest-digital/loginsrv/README.md

 ## Abstract

 Loginsrv provides a minimal endpoint for authentication.
 The login is performed against the providers and returned as Json Web Token.
-It van be used as:
+It can be used as:

 * standalone microservice
 * docker container